 Many individuals who are battling addiction tend to turn up to work intoxicated.
 At the very least, they are impaired because of the habits they have formed.
 This means that these people end up being a hazard in the workplace.
 The labor union has the job of making sure the workplace is a safe and healthy one, and that is why they are there to support you if you open up and decide you need help.

 Connect With Your Union Member Representative For Support

 Therefore, we would highly recommend that you speak to a member of the labor union before it is too late.
 It is certainly much better to be open and upfront about the troubles you are experiencing, rather than waiting until you have had a positive drug test to fess up to what you have been going through.
 Your labor union will be there to help you through the process so that you can get clean.

 You may be wondering what sort of treatments you can get at your labor union.
 The truth is that it all depends on the labor union in question, as they are all different.
 This is why we recommend that you get in touch with your union rep so that you can benefit from the most up-to-date and latest advice.
 As a rule, unions much prefer for addiction issues to be brought up at the earliest possible point, as this can help them to lower the risks and aid your recovery.
 After all, the chances of you making a successful recovery are a lot higher.
 Either way, though, no matter how long you have been battling these issues it is better to come clean as soon as possible.

 If you enter a rehab program that is union-certified, you can expect to receive a number of different things from the course.
 This includes you being assessed and then a bespoke treatment plan being provided.
-You will also get inpatient rehab and detox services, as well as a plan that is designed to help you stay sober in both the short-term and long-term.
+You will also get inpatient rehab and detox services, as well as a plan that is designed to help you stay sober in both the short term and the long term.
 Furthermore, you can expect aftercare services and a return-to-work certificate once you are ready.

 Find The Best Treatment Program For Your Needs